pjunwei95/pjunwei95.github.io/index.md

 > All we have to do is decide what to do with the time that is given to us.

-> *Gandalf*
+*Gandalf by J.R.R.
+Tolkien*

 # About Me
 Hey there!
 I'm Pei Junwei, and I like anything to do with computer or art, with some experience in game development!

+Welcome to my humble page!
+Feel free to take a look at some of the exciting stuff I had going on!

 Seems like this is going to be a blog post before I am going to convert it to my personal website!!
 So exciting!

-## Contents
-Here will be a brief overview of what this page will entails:
-+ Work Experience
-+ Education

 # Work Experience
 ## Ubisoft Singapore
 ---
 This was an exciting time in my career to actually explore working in a triple-A game industry in Singapore!
-I joined the Ubisoft [C++]ampus Apprenticeship programme.
+I get to join Ubisoft under their [C++]ampus Apprenticeship programme and am very lucky to experience two teams!

-### Apprenticeship
+### **Apprenticeship**
-I get to work with the Rendering team in developing my own simple [renderer](https://github.com/pjunwei95/myRenderer) from scratch in C++!
++ Gameplay UI

-I also get to work with the UI team and participate in the sprint cycles with JIRA tasks and contribute code to the unannounced game!
+  + I get to  participate in the sprint cycles with JIRA tasks and contribute code to the unannounced game!
+  + I was involved in UI, dealing with the Model-View-ViewModel (MVVM) paradigm and contributed code with various in-house tools/Visual Studios C++.
+  + I also worked with Technical Artists and UX designers to support JIRAs.

++ Rendering
+  + I've learnt to design and write simple C++ [renderer](https://github.com/pjunwei95/myRenderer) from scratch, including simple array libraries, FPS controller and math library

-### Digipen
+### **Digipen**
 I also have to attend lessons twice a week under Digipen Singapore which consists of C, C++ and introduction to OpenGL Graphics.
-The rest of the details will be highlighted in the education section.

 Here are some of the notable projects:

- Conway's Game of Life | Simple platformer game :-------------------------:|:-------------------------:
+ Conway's Game of Life | Simple platformer :-------------------------:|:-------------------------:
 ![a](images/digipen/GOLrandom.gif) | ![b](images/digipen/platformer.gif)

 **Sudoku Solver**
 ![b](images/digipen/sudoku.png)

 ## SkillsFuture Singapore